 Elezra and Negreanu

 I guess we answered that question from the last blog about if players are allowed to expose a card on purpose or not.
 The hand between Eli Elezra and Daniel Negreanu was pure entertainment.
-When all was said and done, poor Daniel…despite being the big favorite, again, AND running it twice, got scooped!
-Negreanu REALLY is unlucky on high stakes poker…can you say REBUY?!?
+When all was said and done, poor Daniel… despite being the big favorite, again, AND running it twice, got scooped!
+Negreanu REALLY is unlucky on this show… can you say REBUY?!?

 Okay, time to talk about action between some other players at the table – great hand played between Dario Minieri and Tom Dwan.
 What I loved about it was Dwan’s sick read; seems like he had Dario pegged from the get-go.
 While Minieri’s audacity to bluff was pretty impressive, clearly, dipping into the “all-in” well one too many times cost him his entire stack.
 Maybe the play would’ve worked online?
 I mean, how could anyone read that you’re risking over $150,000 with just a pair of 3s???
 Guess it’s pretty awesome to have the reading abilities of Tom Dwan… Arrivederci Dario…see you next season J

 Nice to see that Negreanu could double up against Gus Hansen (possibly on the way to reversing his “HSP Curse”?).
 Admittedly, Negreanu got lucky flopping top 2 pair against Gus, but Hansen’s slowplay mistake waiting to happen…a mistake that cost him $200,000… And all of a sudden Negreanu is even after being down for the entire session.
 Thnings can change REALLY quickly with that much money on the table!